5 Magical Realism Books Like Piranesi

 2. The Magician King

 This is the second book in The Magicians trilogy.
-It is an adult fantasy novel, and there is a trigger warning for sexual assault in this book as Piranesi.
-When we talk about world-building, we get to see a ton more places within this magical world.
+It is an adult fantasy novel with a trigger warning for sexual assault in this book as Piranesi.
+When we talk about world-building, we get to see many more places within this magical world.

-There is a lot of elements of jumping between worlds.
+There are a lot of elements of jumping between worlds.
 Lev Grossman messes with your expectations and knows that you’re coming to it with all these expectations.
-Even the references a lot of these series and makes sure that he’s pinging you to different things.
+He even references many of these series and ensures he’s pinging you to different things.

-The character element is so good, but at the same time, you still see the same characters that they were at the beginning, and they remain true to themselves.
-These characters are very flawed, normal human beings, and the things that happen to them in the decisions they make are things that would happen if magic was real.
+The character element is so good, but simultaneously, you still see the same characters that they were at the beginning, and they remain true to themselves.
+These characters are very flawed, normal human beings, and the things that happen to them in their decisions are things that would happen if magic were real.

 The Magician King